adamleeeaton/AI-Portfolio/README.md

 ## Contact

-For more information, please connect with the project author.
+For more information, please connect with Adam Eaton.
 This repository does not replace official institutional guidance or approval processes.